YarinT/FFtoGarmin_UserWaypoint/README.md

-Use this simple Python script to convert between KML file to Garmin Pilot user waypoints CSV file.
+Use this simple Python script to convert Foreflight KML's file to Garmin Pilot user waypoints CSV file.